 Have you ever wondered what happens to the money raised during Great Rivers United Way’s annual campaign?
-Being a Community Investment Volunteer is a great opportunity to help decide how the funds raised will be spent on programs in our six-county service region.
+Being a Community Investment Volunteer is a great opportunity to help decide which programs in our seven-county service region receive funding.

 Being a Community Investment Volunteer means:

-- Reviewing and scoring Partner Programs program applications submitted by Partner Agencies
+- Reviewing and scoring the applications submitted by Partner Agencies

 - Making important decisions on investing donated funds